Adamocho/smalltoc/README.md

 ## About

-Written in shell script, POSIX-compilant table of content (TOC for short) generator.
+Written in shell script, POSIX-compliant table of content (TOC for short) generator.

 **NOTE:**
 This page's TOC was also made by the script.